MLGW’s 2022 Art Contest

-- Framed or laminated entries will NOT be accepted.
+- Framed or laminated entries are NOT accepted.

-Shelby County Schools students and all K-12 students attending schools other than Shelby County Schools, but located within Shelby County are eligible to participate and enter the contest.
-Artwork entries should be submitted before 4 p.m., Friday, November 20, 2020 to:
+Shelby County Schools (SCS) students and all K-12 students attending schools other than SCS but located within Shelby County are eligible to participate and enter the contest.

 The Children’s Museum of Memphis